-Patrol officers have the option of receiving one (1) double handcuff case or two (2) single handcuff cases.
+^{} Deputies have the option of receiving one (1) double handcuff case or two (2) single handcuff cases.

 Rechargeable flashlights are issued to members of the Detective Division.
 Rechargeable flashlights will also be placed in each of the Housing Units and Intake for Deputies to use as needed.
-(Revised 7-01-19)

-In lieu of the standard issue vest, the employee may receive reimbursement for the current cost of the standard issue vest to be used toward the purchase of a Level II or Level III Ballistic Vest issued in accordance to the current distribution process in effect not to exceed eleven hundred dollars (\$1,100.00) per vest.
+^{} In lieu of the standard issue vest, deputies may receive reimbursement for the current cost of the standard issue vest to be used toward the purchase of a Level II or Level III Ballistic Vest issued in accordance to the current distribution process in effect not to exceed fifteen hundred dollars (\$1,500.00) per vest.